AdrianL3/cse15l-lab-reports/LabReport2.md

 In this case, the same methods are called as the first example.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**

 The methods called have the same arguments from the previous.
-However, the fields have changed.
+However, the respective fields have been changed to this specific `url` request.

 **Fields**
   - `url = localhost:2027/add-message?s=Where%20are%20you&user=jpolitz`